MicrosoftDocs/mslearn-aspnet-core/README.md

 # mslearn-aspnet-core

-Sample apps for Microsoft Learn modules using ASP.NET Core.
+Sample apps for Microsoft Learn modules using ASP.NET Core and eShopOnContainers.